jpbruyere/shaderc.net/README.md

   </a>
 </p>

-### shaderc.net
+# shaderc.net

 Net bindings for [google shaderc](https://github.com/google/shaderc).

-### usage

 #### spirv compilation
-This sample use (vk.net)[https://github.com/jpbruyere/vk.net] to create the shader module.
+This sample use [vk.net](https://github.com/jpbruyere/vk.net) to create the shader module.
-On success, `Result` object will hold a native pointer on the generated spirv code suitable for the `ShaderModuleCreateInfo` pPode field.
+On success, `Result` object will hold a native pointer on the generated spirv code suitable for the `ShaderModuleCreateInfo` pCode field.
 This pointer will stay valid until the `Result` disposal.

 ```csharp
 using (Compiler comp = new Compiler ()) {